-Position and Size In order to be flexible in terms of where the visualization is to be altered, interactive lenses are parameterizable.
-Parameters provided by virtually all lenses are position and size.
-The position of the lens can be adjusted to focus on different parts of the data, whereas scaling a lens up and down controls the extent of the lens effect.
-Taken together, moving and scaling enables users to properly attune a lens to the data features they are interested in.

-Moreover, parameterizing the size of a lens is useful for keeping costs at a level that warrants interactivity and comprehensibility at all times.
-This concerns computational costs, i.e., the resources spent for computing the lens effect, but also cognitive costs, i.e., the effort required to make sense of the lens effect.
+Position and Size Virtually all lens techniques are parameterizable in terms of position and size.
+These properties are key to the flexibility offered by interactive lenses.
+Adjusting the position of a lens will set its focus on a different part of the data, whereas scaling a lens up and down controls the extent of the lens effect.
+Taken together, moving and resizing enables users to properly attune a lens to the data features they are interested in.
+Moreover, controlling the size of a lens is a useful means to maintain interactivity and comprehensibility at all times.
+This concerns the resources required for computing the lens effect, but also the cognitive effort required to make sense of the lens effect in relation to the base visualization.

-A large part of the interactivity attributed to lens techniques pertains to direct manipulation [Shn83] of the lens, which effectively means adjusting its position and size.
+A large part of the interactivity attributed to lens techniques pertains to direct manipulation [Shn83] of lens position and size.
 Complementary to interactive adjustment are methods to set position and size of a lens automatically.
 For example, to guide users to interesting events in the data, one can automatically position a Table Lens [RC94] according to those data tuples for which events have been detected [Tom11].
-An example of a lens that automatically adjusts its size to cope with expected costs is the extended excentric labeling lens [BRL09].
-This lens reduces its size in areas where too many items to be labeled are present.
+The RouteLens [AACP14], while being moved, automatically adjusts its position according to a route on a map to make the route easier to follow.
+As already mentioned, an example of a lens that automatically adjusts its size to cope with expected costs is the extended excentric labeling lens [BRL09].
+This lens reduces its size when being moved into areas where too many items are present.
+Reducing the lens size limits the number of items to be labeled, which in turn helps to maintain interactivity.

-Orientation A less apparent parameter of a lens is its orientation.
-In classic 2D visualization applications, the orientation of a lens is less important and therefore often neglected.
-In fact, for circular lenses, orientation does not even make sense.
-Yet, orientation can be useful for fine-tuning the lens or is even needed to define the spatial selection at all.
-As illustrated in Figure 8(a), the PaperLens [SSD09], for instance, relies on 3D orientation to define a slice through a virtual volume in the space above a tabletop display.
-For another example consider the ellipsoid FlowLens [GNBP11] in Figure 8(b) and how it is oriented to better match with the underlying visualization.
+Orientation A less apparent property of a lens is its orientation.
+In classic 2D applications, lens orientation is indeed less relevant and therefore often neglected.
+In fact, for circular 2D lenses, orientation does not even make sense.
+Yet, orientation can be useful for fine-tuning a lens or is even needed to define the selection at all.
+As illustrated in Figure 9(a), the PaperLens [SSD09] relies on 3D orientation to define a slice through a virtual volume in the space above a tabletop display.
+For another example consider the elliptical FlowLens [GNBP11] in Figure 9(b) and how it is oriented to better match the underlying visualization.